octref/RootIgnore/README.md

 After installation it works automatically.

 This plugin is designed to complement CtrlP & Command-T.
-There is no easy way to:
+Currently, there seems to be no easy way to:
 - Restrict search results to files under current directory
 - Honor `.gitignore` in repo root